coach-K/pixday/README.md

 A coroutine is a concurrency design pattern that you can use on Android to simplify code that executes asynchronously, coroutines help to manage long-running tasks that might otherwise block the main thread and cause your app to become unresponsive.

-* paging-runtime-ktx: This used instead of implementing RecyclerView.addOnScrollListener(), Paging has a configurable RecyclerView adapters that automatically request data as the user scrolls toward the end of the loaded data.
+* paging-runtime-ktx: This is used instead of implementing RecyclerView.addOnScrollListener(), Paging has a configurable RecyclerView adapters that automatically request data as the user scrolls toward the end of the loaded data.
 Paging helps you load and display pages of data from a larger dataset from local storage or over network.

 * retrofit: This is used to make API/network requests.
 Retrofit is a type-safe REST client for Android, Java and Kotlin.
 It provides a framework for interacting with APIs and sending network requests with OkHttp.